fbpx

 With Acquira, the cost of your financing will be lower because of our relationship with banks.
 Our training also encourages you to shop around for different lenders.
 This will likely result in you putting 25-30% less of your cash down and result in 1.5 points less in interest.
 A significant saving.

-With Acquira's Do It With You option, your fee of $37,500 will cover all of your advisor and legal fees.
+With Acquira's Accelerator+ option, your fee of $37,500 will cover all of your advisor and legal fees.

 Chances of Success